ionStici/react/mds/nextjs/rsc.md

   _Reduced Client Bundle:_ Server components do not ship any JavaScript to the client, allowing for the import of large libraries without impacting client performance.

-## Differences between Client and Server Components
+## Comparing Server and Client Components

 ### Server Components

-- **State / Hooks / Lifting State Up:** Not supported.
+- **State / Hooks:** Not Applicable.
-- **Props:** Server components can pass props to client components, but these props must be serializable (no functions or classes).
+- **Props:** Server components can pass any props to other server components and only serializable props to client components.
-- **Data Fetching:** Ideal for data fetching since they run on the server.
+- **Data Fetching:** Server components are ideal for data fetching since they run on the server.
 - **Import / Render:** Server components can import and render both server and client components.
 - **When Re-render:** Re-renders occur based on URL changes or navigation events.

 ### Client Components

-- **State / Hooks / Lifting State Up:** Supported.
+- **State / Hooks:** Applicable.
+- **Props:** Client components can pass props to other client components, but not to server components.
-- **Data Fetching:** Handled on the client, ideally using a library.
+- **Data Fetching:** handled on the client, preferably using a library.
 - **Import:** Client components can only import other client components.
 - **Render:** Client components can render both client and server components, but server components must be passed as props.
 - **When Re-render:** Re-renders occur when there are changes to state or props.